colognerb/refugees/en/index.md

 We have informal mentoring meetups every second week on Thursday nights at 19:00.

-You can find the current/upcoming events on our [Facebook page](https://www.facebook.com/rorcologne/events)
+You can find the current/upcoming events on our [Facebook page](https://www.facebook.com/rorcologne/events).

 We plan to offer a structured 3-month web developer course that will start on Thursday September 1.
 With biweekly group meetings and weekly coach-assisted exercise time.
-We will be using the the curriculum from the [Firehose Project](https://www.thefirehoseproject.com/).
+We will be using the curriculum from the [Firehose Project](https://www.thefirehoseproject.com/).

 If you are interested in joining the class, you should attend at least one of the meetups in August to prepare for it.